Connie H. Pfeiffer

 Best Lawyers named Connie the “Appellate Lawyer of the Year” and Texas Lawyer named her “Appellate Lawyer of the Week” in connection with a high-profile win in the Texas Supreme Court.
 Prior to joining the firm, Connie was an appellate partner with Beck Redden LLP.

+Connie was appointed to serve on the Texas Supreme Court Advisory Committee for 2021-2023.
 In 2013, the U.S. Senators from Texas appointed Connie to their bipartisan Federal Judicial Evaluation Committee (FJEC), where she has served through both Republican and Democrat administrations to screen and recommend to the Senators nominees for vacancies on the federal bench and U.S. Attorney offices in Texas.
 Connie further serves the profession as a frequent speaker and author at legal seminars, guest lecturer at her alma mater, The University of Texas School of Law, and on various professional boards.
 She has volunteered her time to the Houston community by serving for four years as Corporate Secretary for the River Oaks Chamber Orchestra.

 - Civil Procedure.
 Recognized as "Appellate Lawyer of the Week" by Texas Lawyer and featured in Law360 for Texas Supreme Court Victory reversing a $9.6 million judgment against Diamond Offshore Services.
 On appeal, Connie argued that the trial court abused its discretion in excluding a surveillance video of the plaintiff performing manual labor while seeking damages for personal injuries.
 The Court unanimously agreed and provided significant guidance about the application of Texas Rule of Evidence 403 in civil trials.